pllus/Edge-to-Face/README.md

 <h4>Introduction</h4>
 Have you ever wanted to Draw realistic Faces?
 No? well if you ever did you can now do it with edge to face a Model that takes Drawn edges as input and outputs A realistic looking faces Using pix2pix Gans.

+[ill finnish this summed Up version ltr for now go look at the Detailed Version]